rdelacruz1/coupon-service-api/README.md

 2. Set GRADLE_HOME to cloned project location .home folder to avoid other system defaults.

-3. In order to build the project, run ./gradlew build command from the project directory on the mac terminal.
-This will create a .jar file at /build/libs.
+3. In order to run the server, type ./gradlew bootRun command from the project directory on the mac terminal.
+It may get stuck at 75%, just ignore, the api is running.

-4. In order to run the API, change directory to /build/libs and run the .jar file using java –jar jarfilename.jar command.

-5. The API will automatically execute a startup-data.sql file at startup that will initialize the database.
+4. The API will automatically execute a startup-data.sql file at startup that will initialize the database.